Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 #### **4.2.2 AI Processing and Summary Generation**
 1. **Triggering AI Processing:**
-   - A professor can choose to generate a summary of a specific report or group of reports (Filtering may be done through criteria such as time period, speicifc course, etc.)
+   - A professor can choose to generate a summary of a specific report or group of reports (Filtering may be done through criteria such as time period, specific course, etc.)

 2. **Data Analysis:**
    - The AI system analyzes the qualitative feedback, performing tasks such as summarization and sentiment analysis.
 This will be done through one of the below potential systems (This has not yet been decided).